khelmy/zdex/README.md

 The following is a brief usage guide for the ZDEX app.
 Please refer to the UniSwap documentation for a more thorough guide to the underlying mechanism.

 To use the DEX on the testnet, first receive (testnet ZIL)[https://dev-wallet.zilliqa.com/faucet].
-Then, navigate to the (app)[https://zdex.cc], and sign in with your private key or keystore file.
+Then, navigate to the (app)[https://zdex.cc], and sign in with your private key or keystore file on the `Create Market`, `Manage Liquidity`, or `Swap` page.

 ### Opening a Market